 On 2/7/94, Christian News reported that during one of Robert Schuller's broadcasts in January of ‘94, he teared up while talking about the death of Norman Vincent Peale, who had died on Christmas eve the month before.
 During this broadcast Schuller talked about how Peale had been his inspiration and mentor and how he had started the positive thinking movement.
 Schuller then said he had swallowed it: "Hook, line, and sinker."

-In his 1987 book Positive Imaging, Peale said:
+In a later book Positive Imaging, Peale said:

-"Imaging consists of vividly picturing in your conscious mind, a desired goal or objective, and holding that image until it sinks into your unconscious mind, where IT RELEASES GREAT, UNTAPPED ENERGIES” (p.
-7).
+"Imaging consists of vividly picturing in your conscious mind, a desired goal or objective, and holding that image until it sinks into your unconscious mind, where IT releases great, untapped energies" .

-Your unconscious mind [has a] power that turns wishes into realities when the wishes are strong enough.
+Thank Him for the power that He put into your unconscious mind through imaging, the power that turns wishes into realities when the wishes are strong enough.

 "Only those who knew me as a boy can fully appreciate what Ernest Holmes did for me.
 Why, he made me a positive thinker."

-Also saying on the Back Cover of Science of Mind, sometimes known as one of the greatest New Thought books ever written
+On the back cover of Science of Mind, sometimes known as one of the greatest New Thought books ever written, Peale wrote

 "I believe God was in this man, Ernest Holmes.
 He was in tune with the Infinite."